Making sense of life with a new born

 Being disconnected from work, social groups, family, or even your partner can have a significant impact so it’s important to make our own wellbeing a priority.

 A strong support network is vital to helping ensure you don’t feel overwhelmed.
-Staying socially connected is important, especially for stay at home parents where it can feel quite isolating.
+Staying socially connected is important, especially for stay at home parents which can be quite isolating.

 Joining a local parents’ group is a great way to meet other people who may be experiencing similar post-natal issues and milestones and for maintaining social interaction with adults.
 Reaching out to friends and family and accepting any offers of help will go a long way in making you feel supported.